How Circular tracks your Resting Heart Rate (RHR) and how to use it?

 While pushing your body can lead to great gains, it can also be detrimental.
 If you notice an increase in your resting heart rate when you’re going heavy on training and light on the rest, your body may be telling you that you need to scale back.
 By giving it the proper rest it needs, your body can repair and adapt and you may bounce back stronger than ever.

 Prolonged mental and emotional stress can also cause your RHR to creep up over time.
 Try adding relaxation moments into your day: read, meditate, go for a walk with friends.
 Regular relaxation activities may help you fight your stress and that will lead to a lower RHR.

 Always exhausted?
 Chronic sleep deprivation will raise your RHR.
 Aim for at least 7-9 hours of sleep each night.

 During a hot summer day, if you notice a temporary increase in your RHR, your body might simply be trying to cool down.
 However, it could also mean you’re dehydrated especially if you’re thirstier than usual, your mouth is dry, and your pee is more yellow than normal.
 To help lower your RHR, drink more water.

-You’re developing a medical condition
+You’re developing a medical condition or getting sick

 If you experience shortness of breath, unusual fatigue, dizziness, and your RHR has increased, you might be at risk for a medical condition.
 High RHR can be a sign that something is abnormal.
 However, even if you have a low RHR combined with symptoms (like those above), it could indicate an issue.